Documentation menu

 Step-by-step

 6. Set variables — if the assembly uses variables, inputs appear with their defaults pre-filled.
-Override any that don’t match this job (e.g. set thickness to 0.2 for a thicker slab).
+Override any that don’t match this job (e.g. set block_thickness_mm to 140).

-8. Click Apply.
-The composite rate is written to the line, and the breakdown is saved with it (you can re-open the line later to see exactly which products and quantities produced the rate).
+That composite rate is now the line’s unit rate.
+Re-open the line later to see exactly which products and quantities produced it.